 The injury sustained was not a bite.
-For example: if a dog attacked and you suffered a head injury as a result of being knocked over, you will have to prove the owner acted negligently.
+For example: if a dog attacked, and you suffered a head injury as a result of being knocked over, you will have to prove the owner acted negligently.

 The dog owner was not present.
 For example: if you are filing a lawsuit against a dog sitter, you must prove the dog sitter (the defendant) was at-fault for the dog bite.

 As you can see, even with a strict liability law, it’s not as easy to navigate the legal process as it may seem.
 Many law firms back down to the demands of opposing legal teams before securing their clients the actual compensation deserved because negotiations “get difficult.”
-At Adamson Ahdoot LLP, we have an excellent track record of standing firm for our clients so they can get the help they need for injury expenses.
+At Adamson Ahdoot LLP, we have an excellent track record of standing firm for our clients, so they can get the help they need for injury expenses.

-To ensure a successful case outcome, our firm will:
+Moreover, to ensure a successful case outcome, our firm will:

 - Talk to eyewitnesses to testify to the defendant’s behavior and/or circumstances of the incident